 What this mission illustrates

 The property hunter as a reader of the client’s true profile.
 Laurena had not asked for a terrace or a ground-floor flat.
-It was the property hunter who, by observing her reactions during viewings and factoring in her rural upbringing, steered the search toward this type of property.
-The result: an apartment that matches not only the written criteria but a lifestyle the client had not articulated.
+It was the property hunter who, by observing her reactions during viewings and factoring in her rural upbringing, steered the search towards this type of property.
+The result: a flat that matches not only the written criteria but a way of life the client had never spelled out.
 That is the difference between a property hunter and a mere search engine.

-Speed as a weapon in the small-apartment market.
+Speed as a weapon in the small-flat market.
 Ten days between signing the mandate and the accepted offer.
-In the segment of properties under 300,000 euros in Paris, this is the norm when client and property hunter are in sync.
-The first missed opportunity, a few hours of hesitation too many, served as a lesson.
-The second time, Laurena made her offer in the stairwell.
-This is the level of reactivity we describe in our article on common mistakes when buying without a property hunter.
+For properties under 300,000 euros in Paris, this is the norm when client and property hunter are in sync.
+The first missed opportunity, lost to a few hours of hesitation, served as a lesson.
+The second time, Laurena made her offer on the stairs.
+This is the level of responsiveness we describe in our article on common mistakes when buying without a property hunter.

 Ground-floor flats as an underestimated opportunity.
 Investors avoid ground floors, and many buyers rule them out reflexively.
 The result: less competition and more accessible prices per square metre, especially when outdoor space is included.
 For a first-time buyer with a 290,000 euro budget, this type of property offers exceptional value, provided you have a property hunter who can identify and propose it, as we do for small apartments in Paris.